 The Smarkets iOS app can be downloaded from the iTunes on to the IPhone and iOS tablets.
 Potential users search for ‘Smarkets’ and the download procedure is quick and simple.
 Once the app has been downloaded, mobile users can trade in the sports, politics and current affairs markets.
 New customers are entitled to the welcome bonus and existing customers receive the weekly Premier League rebate.
 The standard 2% rate of commission applies to iOS users.

-There is no Smarkets app for Android devices in the Google Play Store does not allow gambling related apps, but users can install the app directly from the website.
+There is no Smarkets app for Android devices is available on Google Play.
+Additionally, users can install the app directly from the website.
 The app offers all the functions of the desktop version, including backing and laying and in-play betting.
 There are no Android app-specific promotions but users can claim the welcome bonus and the Premier League Winter bonus , and pay the standard commission rate of 2%.